-For the academic years 2019 - 2020 and 2020-2021, the High School graduation requirements are that:
+For the academic year 2021 - 2022, the High School graduation requirements are that:

-- 1. Students attain a total of 22 credits over the course of Grade 9-12. - 2.
-Students study a minimum of four courses at Grade 11 and three courses at the Grade 12 level for the entirety of the year. - 3.
+- 1. Students attain a total of 28 credits over the course of Grade 9-12. - 2.
+Students study a minimum of six courses in each of Grades 11 & 12 as well as completing the IBDP Core subjects (Creativity, Activity, Service; Extended Essay; Theory of Knowledge) - 3.
 Meet the minimum requirements for each subject as follows:

 Subject Area Credits required

-English 2
+English 4

-Mathematics 2
+Mathematics 4

-Science 2
+Science 4

-Social Studies 2
+Social Studies 4

-Language 2
+Language 4

 Arts & Technology 2

 Physical Education 2

-Minimum electives - subjects in excess of above 8
+Minimum electives - subjects in excess of above 4

-Total 22
+Total 28